 Cheryl believes that investing in the education of our children is the most effective way there is to provide a sustainable environment into the future; by instilling a passion in our staff and children to ensure we leave our environment fit for the next generation to enjoy a healthy life.

-The prestigious family of eco-sustainable nurseries have been working hard to become one of the UK’s leading sustainable Childcare Provider, using the challenges of Covid-19 to focus on something positive.
+The prestigious family of eco-sustainable nurseries have been working hard to become one of the UK’s leading sustainable Early Education and Care Provider, using the challenges of Covid-19 to focus on something positive.
 Now all nurseries across Dorset, Hampshire, Wiltshire, Somerset and Plymouth have achieved a bronze, silver Eco-Schools Award and Green Flag Award.
 Funding for the Green-Flag external assessment costs for all the nurseries has been donated by FRUGI, the UK’s leading ethical and sustainable children’s clothing brand.
 Assessment has been completed via zoom calls and photographic evidence rather than on-site visits in order to protect the assessors and children.

 The Eco-Schools is a global programme engaging millions of children across 64 different countries, making it the largest environmental schools programme in the world.
 The programme provides a framework for learning and action around nine topics – biodiversity, energy, litter, global citizenship, healthy living, grounds, transport, waste and water.
 It follows a very simple seven-step process to lead schools on their journey to achieving a Green Flag Award.
 Children and staff have been able to focus on the areas that are most fascinating, and relevant to them in each nursery.